 Highlighted below are a variety of students' practicum experiences with exerpts from their written work.

 Area of Concentration: Exploring the Social Determinants of Health

 In early Summer 2017, Astrid attended Dr. Katherine Preston's workshop for HB-REX students.
 This workshop guided students through a goal setting activity for their summer research, which Astrid then shared with her advisor Christopher Gardner.
 Astrid consolidated her research experience by taking part in the HB-REX poster presentation session.
-By participating in the HB-REX program, she was able to fulfill one of her elective workshop requirements and her presentation requirement.
+By participating in the HB-REX program, she was able to fulfill one of her workshop requirements.